polyccon/battle-of-the-knights/README.md

-# Battle of the knights challenge
+# Battle of the knights

 To run the code: